“Don’t Tell Me the Moon Is Shining; Show Me the Glint of Light on Broken Glass”Anton Chekhov

 “This batch of writ petitions preferred under Article 32 of the Constitution of India exposits cavil in its quintessential conceptuality and percipient discord between venerated and exalted right of freedom of speech and expression of an individual, exploring manifold and multilayered, limitless, unbounded and unfettered spectrums, and the controls, restrictions and constrictions, under the assumed power of “reasonableness” ingrained in the statutory provisions relating to criminal law to reviver and uphold one’s reputation.”

-I won’t recommend talking like this on a first date, or any date for that matter, unless, of course, you hate the date and/or want to get-off the dating scene forever.
-Jokes aside, can you imagine the cruel Catch-22 that it spells for the litigant.
+Can you imagine the Catch-22 that it spells for the litigant.
 The litigant is bound by a document that is simply impossible to understand.
 It pains me to note that the above is an extract from a judgment dealing with the very simple issue of: constitutionality of provisions in the IPC criminalizing defamation.

 Now juxtapose this with how a US Trial court Judge Jed.S.Rakoff writes in Garcia v.
 Bloomberg, deciding on the rather vexed issue of: right of protest versus the imperatives of public order.
 He opens beautifully and, at the very outset, highlights the two competing ideas and values at play: